-Epithelioid Mesothelioma is a deadly form of mesothelioma that develops in healthy epithelial cells which mutate when exposed to asbestos.
+Epithelioid: Epithelioid mesothelioma is a deadly form of mesothelioma that develops in healthy epithelial cells which mutate when exposed to asbestos.
 Unlike other types of mesothelioma cancers, it’s fairly difficult to treat and its prognosis is good.

-Sarcomatoid Mesothelioma is the rarest but least treatable form of mesothelioma that affects the pleural membrane of the lungs.
+Sarcomatoid: Sarcomatoid mesothelioma is the rarest but least treatable form of mesothelioma that affects the pleural membrane of the lungs.
 It’s commonly found in pleural mesothelioma patients.
 This cancer accounts for roughly 15% of all mesothelioma cases.

-Biphasic Mesothelioma is a form of mesothelioma that is a combination of both epithelial and sarcomatoid cells within the same tumor.
+Biphasic: Biphasic mesothelioma is a form of mesothelioma that is a combination of both epithelial and sarcomatoid cells within the same tumor.
 It can be said to be a “mixed-type” mesothelioma.
 This cancer accounts for approximately 20-35% of all mesothelioma cases.

 Doctors stage mesothelioma depending on the factors indicating its progression.
 The stages range from 1 to 4, and they help doctors to establish and classify the progression and severity of the cancer.
 Stage 1 is the most treatable while stage 4 providers the fewest treatment options.
 Stage 4 is restricted to palliative care.